WandaVision episode 4 recap: Familiar MCU faces come to Westview

 The first three episodes of WandaVision jumped from decade to decade as Wanda (Elizabeth Olsen) and Vision (Paul Bettany) lived a lovely sitcom life together in the idyllic (and bizarre) town of Westview.
-The fourth episode, streaming now on Disney Plus, gave us a dose of Marvel Cinematic Universe "reality."
+Episode 4, streaming now on Disney Plus, gave us a dose of Marvel Cinematic Universe "reality."

 Last week's episode left us with our biggest hint yet about Westview's true nature when Wanda kicked "Geraldine" (Teyonah Parris) out of the lovely sitcom town for mentioning her twin brother Pietro and his killer Ultron (which, to be fair to Wanda, was a bit rude of Geraldine).
 The show hasn't revealed Geraldine's identity, but Marvel Studios hasn't exactly kept it a secret.